AaronKutch/awint/README.md

 - "rand_support" turns on a dependency to `rand_core` without its default features
 - "serde_support" turns on a dependency to `serde` without its default features

-Note: By default, "const_support" and "std" are turned on.
+Note: By default, "const_support" and "std" are turned on, use `default-features = false` and select specific features to avoid requiring nightly.

 NOTE: As of Rust 1.63, if you try to use "const_support" with the macros you may get strange `erroneous constant used` and `deref_mut` errors unless you add all of